wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.0.4 =
+* Fix: Re-added missing file to fix commit excluding it.

 = 7.0.3 =
 * Improvement: Added an "All Options" page to enable developers and others to more rapidly configure Wordfence.
 * Improvement: Improved messaging for when a page has been open for more than a day and the security token expires.